All Episodes

 And the reason there was flooding is because the levees broke.

-And they can ask, you know, he asked the state to step in and try to, you know, get helicopters and whoever else uh you know owns helicopters or boats, what have you to come plug the levees.
+And Negan asked, you know, he asked the state to step in and try to get helicopters and whoever else owns helicopters or boats, what have you, to come plug the levees.

-As a local city, and maybe he should have thought of I need fifty helicopters that can carry two thousand pound barriers at a moment's notice and drop them in, but they didn't.
+As a local city, and maybe he should have thought of, I need 50 helicopters that can carry 2,000-pound barriers at a moment's notice and drop them in, but they didn't.

-And so what they did is they asked, you know, Negan on on Monday, as soon as they heard the levees broke, he said that's the number one thing you gotta do.
+And so what they did is they asked, you know, Nagan on Monday, as soon as they heard the levees broke, he said that's the number one thing you got to do.

 Once the levees broke and nobody has plugged it, I think until maybe last night, he had to focus on rescuing people.

-And it was either pull people out of houses so they don't continue to drown, or you know, plug the d plug the levees.
+And it was either pull people out of houses so they don't continue to drown or plug the levees.

-But uh he prioritized on saving people and there just isn't enough resources at a city level to plug a huge break in the levee as well as rescue folks.
+But he prioritized on saving people, and there just isn't enough resources at a city level to plug a huge break in the levee as well as rescue folks.

 Kevin, I never expected that the city mayor would be able to plug the levee break.

-That was that's a core of engineers uh federal state problem.
+That's a Corps of Engineers federal state problem.

-What I did expect, he's got he said he had this morning he said he had fifteen hundred police officers.
+What I did expect, he's got, he said he had, this morning he said he had 1,500 police officers.

-We have um, you know, in San Diego with a population three times that of New Orleans or two and a half times anyway.
+We have, you know, in San Diego with a population three times that of New Orleans or two and a half times anyway, we have about 1,800.

-We have uh about eighteen hundred and uh we're you know it it's um I understand what he's trying to do dealing with uh resources, but he did have fifteen hundred people and he was in a rescue mode, but as soon as they got shot at, as soon as the thugs took over, as he put it, as as soon as the as the gang started uh uh breaching the uh Walmart gun department and walking away with guns, uh those officers started turning in their badges and walking away and becoming part of the evacuees.
+But as soon as they got shot at, as soon as the thugs took over, as he put it, as soon as the gang started breaching the Walmart gun department and walking away with guns, those officers started turning in their badges and walking away and becoming part of the evacuees.

-And then some of 'em were uh pushing the shopping carts around Walmart, picking up the shoes on the way out and all the other stuff that we saw.
+And then some of them were pushing the shopping carts around Walmart, picking up the shoes on the way out and all the other stuff that we saw.

-And and I just don't think that he's in any position to be blaming this all on Bush because Bush didn't react fast enough to save him when his own local city uh infrastructure of safety and support, the the personnel that this local citizenry rely on, the firefighters, the emergency medical technicians, the the uh cops, uh those sorts of folks uh seem to be nowhere in sight when it really hit the fan.
+And I just don't think that he's in any position to be blaming this all on Bush because Bush didn't react fast enough to save him when his own local city infrastructure of safety and support, the personnel that this local citizenry rely on, the firefighters, the emergency medical technicians, the cops, those sorts of folks, seem to be nowhere in sight when it really hit the fan.

-And I think that's something that needs to be talked about first before the mayor can start talking about somebody else's problems.
+And I think that's something that needs to be talked about first before the mayor can start talking about somebody else's problem.

 And we're back at the EIB network, the Limbaugh Institute for Advanced Conservative Studies.